maseokoma/BorrowAndReturn/README.md

 # Borrow And Return
-BorrowAndReturn is a slotion to keep track of items "borrowed and returned" or "borrowed and not not returned".
+BorrowAndReturn is a solution that keeps track of items "borrowed and returned" or "borrowed and not not returned".